jia1/lstm_wsd/README.md

 # README #

 This is a work in progress state-of-the-art WSD tool.
-However not working as it should...

 ### What is this repository for? ###